chainflip-team/wLoki-staking-contract/README.md

 This contract is derived from the [Pickle Finance staking rewards contract](https://github.com/pickle-finance/protocol/blob/master/src/staking-rewards.sol).
 No changes in logic have been made and it is being used as is.

+The compiled contract can be found in the `compiled` directory.

 ## How it works

 - Users stake into the contract